Adaora Ukoh

-Adaora Ukoh is a Nollywood actress and an entrepreneur who has featured in movies including Thy Kingdom Come, Black Bra and Lekki Wives.
+Adaora Ukoh is a Nigerian Nollywood actress who has featured in movies including Thy Kingdom Come, Black Bra and Lekki Wives.
 She is the host of Divas Dynasty and the CEO of Adaora couture for over-sized women.
 She also spoke out when the Chibok girls went missing.

 Biography

-Ada was born on 27 April in Anambra state.
+Ada was born on 27 April 1982 in Anambra State.
 She attended St. John college and studied law at the University of Lagos.